History of clothing and textiles

 The study of the history of clothing and textiles traces the development, use, and availability of clothing and textiles over human history.
 Clothing and textiles reflect the materials and technologies available in different civilizations at different times.
 The variety and distribution of clothing and textiles within a society reveal social customs and culture.

 The wearing of clothing is exclusively a human characteristic and is a feature of most human societies.
-There has always been some disagreement among scientists on when humans began wearing clothes, but newer studies from The University of Florida involving the evolution of body lice suggest it started sometime around 170,000 years ago.
-The results of the UF study show humans started wearing clothes, a technology that allowed them to successfully migrate out of Africa.
 Anthropologists believe that animal skins and vegetation were adapted into coverings as protection from cold, heat, and rain, especially as humans migrated to new climates.

-Silk weaving began in India c.
-400 AD; cotton spinning began in India c.
+As early clothing was biodegradable, evidence of when humans started wearing clothes, and what these clothes were made of, has been difficult for scientists to determine.
+The earliest dates come from studies on the evolution of clothing lice, which suggest humans were wearing clothes sometime between 83,000 and 170,000 years ago.
+Evidence of silk weaving has been found in China dating to 8,500 years ago.
+The earliest evidence of cotton being used comes from cotton fibers which had mineralized inside copper beads found in the Indus Valley at the Neolithic site of Mehrgarh, dating to c.
+6000 BC.
+Cotton spinning began in India c.
 3000 BC.
-A recent archaeological excavation from Neolithic Mehrgarh revealed in the article Analysis of Mineralized Fibres from a Copper Bead, that cotton fibers were used in the Indus Valley c.
-7000 BC.

 Textiles can be felt or spun fibers made into yarn and subsequently netted, looped, knit or woven to make fabrics which appeared in the Middle East during the late Stone Age.
-From ancient times to the present day, methods of textile production has continually evolved, and the choices of textiles available have influenced how people carry their possessions, clothed themselves, and decorated their surroundings.
+From ancient times to the present day, methods of textile production have continually evolved, and the choices of textiles available have influenced how people carry their possessions, clothed themselves, and decorated their surroundings.

 Sources available for the study of clothing and textiles include material remains discovered via archaeology; representation of textiles and their manufacture in art; and documents concerning the manufacture, acquisition, use, and trade of fabrics, tools, and finished garments.
 Scholarship of textile history, especially its earlier stages, is part of material culture studies.